hideyukiinada/od/README.md

 Now you have a set of JPEG images and corresponding XML files in the annotation directory.
 In this step, you need to combine all of them into a single TFRecord file format that the training script needs.

 I made a copy of models/research/object_detection/create_pascal_tf_record.py and modified it so that it reads from my image and annotation directories.
-I didn't make changes to make the code for a general purpose use, and my change were rather hacky, so I'd rather not post my changes in this article, but I don't think it will take much time for a Python programmer to get it work.
+I didn't make changes to make the code for a general purpose use, and my changes were rather hacky, so I'd rather not post my changes in this article, but I don't think it will take much time for a Python programmer to get it to work.
 If you are really stuck in this step, I may be able to help, so please PM me.

 At the end, I was able to create a single file called dog.tfrecords.
-Also, please make sure that the generated .tfrecords file is not very small.
+Also, please make sure that the size of the generated .tfrecords file is not very small compared to the original JPEG files.
 I tweaked directory names and resulted in a very small tfrecords file, which wasn't right and I had to redo some steps to produce the correct .tfrecords file.

 ## Step 4.
 Download the pre-trained model to use as a base
 You can train a model from scratch, but it takes a long time.
 Instead, you can download a pre-trained model to shrink the time needed for training. https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md has the list of pre-trained model.
 I downloaded faster_rcnn_resnet50_coco model as I have experience with using ResNet50 and was happy with its performance in my image classification project.
-There are many other models available and you can pick the one that best fits your need.
+There are many other models available and you can pick the one that best fits your needs.

 ## Step 5.
 Train the model with your dataset
 In addition to the dataset in TFRecords format that you created in step 3 and the pre-trained model that you downloaded in step 4, you need the following items to train the model: